-2.5.1.1 Person Identifiers (DUID, PID, DUPERSID)
+Person Identifiers (DUID, PID, DUPERSID)

+The definitions of Dwelling Units (DUs) in the MEPS Household Survey are generally consistent with the definitions employed for the National Health Interview Survey (NHIS).
 The dwelling unit ID (DUID) is a seven-digit ID number consisting of a 2-digit panel number followed by a five-digit random number assigned after the case was sampled for MEPS.
-A three-digit person number (PID) uniquely identifies each person within the dwelling unit.
+A three-digit person number (PID) uniquely identifies each person within the DU.
 The ten-character variable DUPERSID uniquely identifies each person represented on the file and is the combination of the variables DUID and PID.
-Beginning in 2018, all ID variables begin with the 2-digit panel number.
+IDs begin with the 2-digit panel number.

-For detailed information on dwelling units and families, please refer to the documentation for the 2019 Full Year Population Characteristics File.
+For detailed information on dwelling units and families, please refer to the documentation for the 2020 Full Year Population Characteristics File.

-2.5.1.2 Record Identifiers (EVNTIDX, FFEEIDX)
+Record Identifiers (EVNTIDX, FFEEIDX)

-EVNTIDX uniquely identifies each outpatient event (i.e., each record on the outpatient file) and is the variable required to link outpatient events to data files containing details on conditions and/or prescribed medicines (MEPS 2019 Medical Condition file and MEPS 2019 Prescribed Medicines file, respectively).
-Beginning in 2018, the 2-digit panel number is added in the beginning of EVNTIDX and a 2-digit event type number is added to the end.
-For details on linking see Section 5.0 or the MEPS 2019 Appendix File, HC-213I.
+EVNTIDX uniquely identifies each outpatient event (i.e., each record on the outpatient file) and is the variable required to link outpatient events to data files containing details on conditions and/or prescribed medicines (MEPS 2020 Medical Condition file and MEPS 2020 Prescribed Medicines file, respectively).
+EVNTIDX begins with the 2-digit panel number and ends with the 2-digit event type number.
+For details on linking see Section 5.0 or the MEPS 2020 Appendix File, HC-220I.